What Type of Microgreens Should I Grow?

 Nutritional benefits:

-Basil microgreens are an excellent source of vitamin C with a 100g portion providing over 1.3 times the daily value (study)!
+Basil microgreens are an excellent source of vitamin C with a 100g portion providing over 1.3 times the daily value!
 Vitamin C is a potent antioxidant, which reduces circulating free radicals that can cause oxidative damage, premature aging and cancer if left unchecked.

 How to grow: